RioDream/PhonePosition/README.md

 This a Matlab code which try to get the attitude and position of the phone.
 There are two versions here.

 * simu_trj.m uses the attitude and accleration API of windows phone
+* simu_cylic\_trj.m uses the attitude and accleration API of windows phone, and the motion should be cyclic to use zeroPhaseFilter
 * simu_trj\_ahrs.m uses the AHRS algorithm and gravity instead

 ##results